-Leon Dixon, an Oliver Wight Principal, is a consultant, coach, and educator providing companies with guidance on the design and implementation of integrated business processes and systems.
+Leon Dixon, an Oliver Wight Business Advisor, is a consultant, coach, and educator providing companies with guidance on the design and implementation of integrated business processes and systems.

 “I believe that human judgment and great processes drive business success.
 Technology must support our decision making, but cannot make decisions for us.
 My passion is guiding better decision making and leading companies to profitable, sustainable growth, while improving our work environment.
 Working with Oliver Wight allows me to live this calling daily.”

 Throughout Leon’s 35+-year career, Leon has been a leader, coach, and implementor of improved business behaviors, planning processes, and software.
 A cornerstone of his work includes ensuring that the net financial result of a project returns a multiple of the money and time planned to justify it.